ut-dacs/anycast-census/README.md

 - `lon`: Longitude of airport.

 Due to NDA agreements with hitlists providers, only /24 prefixes marked at least by one measurement method as anycast are reported.
-We provide a .csv (without location data) as it can be loaded in browser for ease-of-access.
+We provide a .csv (with limited data) as it can be loaded using GitHub's Web UI for ease-of-access.